NullPointerDeveloper/Notes/Other/Epilepsy.md

 Depolarization activates another channel - voltage gated calcium channels let in calcium when activated.
 Calcium binds to proteins called vesicles and helps it bond the cell membrane and release the glutamate.
 Glutamate then binds to receptors on other nerve cells causing sodium and calcium to go into the cell.
-Increased concentration of calcium and sodium in the nerve cells cause the action potential to increase and by that cause the seizure causing signal to proliferate.
+Increased concentration of positive calcium and sodium ions in the nerve cells cause the action potential to increase and by that cause the seizure causing signal to proliferate.

 - Low or decreased GABA(Gamma-aminobutyric acid) activity.